 Handbook on European law relating to asylum, borders and immigration

-Joint publication by the ECHR and Inter-American Court of Human Rights
+Joint publications by the ECHR and other courts of Human Rights

 Publications of the Council of Europe

 Human Rights files

 The Human rights files series is aimed at specialists in European law: lawyers, practitioners and research students.
 It also constitutes a useful resource for the implementation of the European Convention on Human Rights in the signatory states.